 Between the Norwood and Glenn operations

 Though early outcomes for patients with single ventricle heart defects after staged reconstruction have improved dramatically, the period between the Norwood procedure and the Glenn operation remains a very vulnerable time for infants.
 CHOP created the Infant Single Ventricle Monitoring Program to focus on the care and monitoring of infants with single ventricle heart defects between the first and second reconstructive surgeries.

 Through age 18

 Patients with Fontan circulation are referred to as single ventricle patients.
 As these patients get older, doctors are recognizing that, while some do fine, many experience complications, including lung, liver and gastrointestinal diseases.
-CHOP created the Single Ventricle Survivorship Program that specializes in the care of these patients, and is researching improved treatments for them.
+CHOP created the Single Ventricle Survivorship Clinic, part of the Fontan Rehabilitation, Wellness, Activity and Resilience Development (FORWARD) Program, that specializes in the care of these patients, and is researching improved treatments for them.

 In addition, as a group, children with complex congenital heart defects who have had open heart surgery as infants are at a higher risk for neurodevelopmental issues when compared to children without congenital heart defects.
 The Cardiac Center at CHOP created the Cardiac Kids Developmental Follow-up Program to provide evaluation, screening and clinical care for children with complex congenital heart disease who are at risk for neurodevelopmental problems.

 All children with heterotaxy syndrome will require lifelong care by a cardiologist.
 In many cases, children with this condition will have many needs and will require care from different teams at CHOP for many years.